Retreats

 Can I bring my phone or computer?

-During the few hours following the consumption of psilocybin, we recommend not using your connected devices to fully embrace the calmness that follows the ceremony (although sending a text message is still allowed!).
+During the few hours following the consumption of psilocybin, we recommend not using your connected devices.
+This allow you to embrace the calmness that follows the ceremony (although sending a text message is still allowed!).

 Picture from Freepik